-The three aims of Scouting are Character Development, Citizenship Training, and Mental and Physical Fitness.
+The aims of Scouting are character development, citizenship training, personal fitness (both mental and physical), and leadership development.
 Today we look at how character development is incorporated into the Scouting programs offered by BSA.

 Character development is an integral part of the Venturing program: